Jericho/Picton.Messaging/README.md

   - first, introduce a pause when no message is found in the queue in order to reduce the number of queries to the storage queue.
 By default we pause for one second, but it's configurable.
 You could even eliminate the pause altogether but I do not recommend it.
   - second, reduce the number of concurrent message processing tasks.
 This is the most important improvement introduced in the Picton library (in my humble opinion!).
 Daniel's sample code uses ``SemaphoreSlim`` to act as a "gatekeeper" and to limit the number of tasks that be be executed concurently.
 However, the number of "slots" permitted by the semaphore must be predetermined and is fixed.
 Picton eliminates this restriction and allows this number to be dynamically increased and decreased based on the presence or abscence of messages in the queue.

-In December 2017 version 1.2 was released with a dedicated task to fetch messages from the Azure queue instead of allowing each individual concurent task to fetch their own messages.
+In December 2017 version 2.0 was released with a much more efficient method of fetching messages from the Azure queue: there is now a dedicated task for this pupose instead of allowing each individual concurent task to fetch their own messages.
+This means that the logic to increase/decrease the number of available slots in the SemaphoreSlim is no longer necessary and has ben removed.

 ## Nuget